- Assessment

 How long does the assessment take and when will I receive my report?
 The assessment usually takes between 2-4 hours to complete.
 The detailed written report usually takes between 2 – 4 weeks to complete.
 Please ask your assessor at the appointment about their expected report completion date, as this can vary.

-What kind of tests are used to assess for dyslexia?
-Tests we use provide further information about your strengths and underlying ability in areas of visual and verbal skills; speed of processing, phonological awareness, memory and auditory processing.
+What kind of information and tests are used to assess for dyslexia?
+Background information, reason for referral, as well as tests provide further information about your strengths and underlying ability in areas of visual and verbal skills; speed of processing, phonological awareness, memory and auditory processing.
 We also explore your reading, writing and spelling skills, as well as handwriting and fine-motor skills.

 Do I need to bring anything with me to the assessment?
 If you normally wear glasses, hearing aids, use colour overlays, a pencil grip or any other aid, please bring them with you to the assessment.

 What if English is my second language?
-The independant assessors who work in association with rightmind.life may be able to offer you an assessment if English is your second language, but you may be advised to contact the British Psychological Society (BPS), who have a register of multilingual psychologists: https://www.bps.org.uk/public/find-psychologist
+The independent assessors who work in association with rightmind.life may be able to offer you an assessment if English is your second language, or you may be advised to contact the British Psychological Society (BPS), who have a register of multilingual psychologists: https://www.bps.org.uk/public/find-psychologist

 Will I definitely get a diagnosis of dyslexia if I have an assessment?
 No, although dyslexia is very often diagnosed as an outcome of an assessment.
 When dyslexia is not identified, the report findings can provide helpful insight of the learners educational profile, and to plan education/support needs.